denoland/std/type_decoders/README.md

 const value = result.value;
 ```

-For your convenience, you can wrap any decoder with the exported `assert` function which will return a valid value directly or throw a `DecoderError`.
+For your convenience, you can wrap any decoder with the exported `assert` function which will return a valid value directly or throw a `DecoderAssertError`.

 ```ts
 const myNumberDecoder = assert(isNumber());